byte-food/StockAnalyzer/README.md

 # StockAnalyzer
-since I have been getting into stocks I want to be able to analyze a list of IPOs
+since I have been getting into trading stocks, I want to write something that facilitates the entire process